dominodatalab/domino-quickstart-dask/README.md

-## Appendix A  - Domino 5.1 : creating a Dask workspace environment
+## Appendix A : creating a Dask workspace environment

 To create a Dask workspace environment for use with this project follow these steps.
 If you are not familiar with Compute Environments in Domino, there is a general introduction in the [Domino documentation](https://docs.dominodatalab.com/en/5.1/user_guide/997198/customize-the-domino-software-environment/) (be sure to select your current Domino version).